Women at the crucifixion

 The presence of a group of female disciples of Jesus at the crucifixion of Jesus is found in all four Gospels of the New Testament.
-There have been different interpretations how many and which women were present.
+There have been different interpretations of how many and which women were present.
 Although some Christian traditions hold that there were Three Marys at the cross, only one gospel claims this, and these names differ from the other gospels.

 Narrative comparison

 Interpretations

 Matthew and Mark, who speak of "many women" present at the crucifixion, mention three individually at the death of Jesus and two at his burial.
 Matthew describes the third individual present at the death as the mother of the sons of Zebedee, without naming her.
 Mark's third individual is called Salome.
 Luke mentions none individually.
-John mentions four individually, including Jesus' mother Mary, who is not mentioned by the other gospels.
+John mentions four individually, including "the mother of Jesus," who is not mentioned by the other gospels.
+Mark, Matthew, and Luke all place the women "at a distance" (the disciples having fled), whereas John has them "standing by the cross" (19:24).